wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-spotlight-series-lets-meet-restapp.md

 ## You can choose one to be on your board: Elon Musk, Jeff Bezos and Bill Gates.
 Who do you choose and why?

 Definitely Jeff Bezos.
-He has more free time lately :)
+He has had more free time lately :)

 ## How have you been using Vonage’s APIs?